tianocore-docs/edk2-UniSpecification/2_unicode_strings_file_format.md

 Comments may appear anywhere within the string file.

+All UTF-16LE files must begin with a Unicode BOM character.
-All the files must begin with a Unicode BOM character.
+All UTF-8 files must not begin with a Unicode BOM character.

 **********
-**NOTE:** Please make sure you select an editor that supports UCS-2 characters that can be stored in a UTF-16LE file.
+**NOTE:** Please make sure you select an editor that supports UCS-2 characters that can be stored in either a UTF-8 (without a BOM character) or a UTF-16LE file (with a BOM character).
 **********

 ## 2.1 Common EBNF